-- Internal compliance: The cost of mistakes, particularly legal mistakes, can be extremely high, but automated enterprise contract management systems can provide the templates and checks necessary to prevent errors.
+- Internal compliance: The cost of mistakes, particularly legal mistakes, can be extremely high, but contract management software can provide the templates and checks necessary to prevent errors.

-- Better sourcing: The reporting features of contract management software provide the data necessary for more-informed, more-effective negotiating and the determination of existing contract performance in order to make renewal decisions.
+- Better sourcing: The reporting features of contract management software provide the data necessary for more informed and effective negotiating and the determination of existing contract performance in order to make renewal decisions.

-- Workflow efficiency: Contract management software can improve productivity in numerous ways, such as process automation, consolidation of “siloed” contract databases, increased contract consistency through the use of contract templates, online collaboration, flagging of milestone dates, and integration with ERP and CRM systems.
+- Workflow efficiency: Contract management software can improve productivity in numerous ways, such as process automation, consolidation of “siloed” contract databases, increased contract consistency and faster contract creation using approved contract template and clause libraries, online collaboration, and flagging of milestone dates.

-To successfully demonstrate the potential of a contract management tool, proponents within an organization can calculate projected savings in all of these areas and thus arrive at a reliable way to establish the ROI of CLM.
-Because the ROI will be high if savings are calculated correctly, this figure will engender buy-in from executives and other stakeholders.
+To successfully demonstrate the potential of contract management software, proponents within an organization can calculate projected savings in all of these areas and thus arrive at a reliable way to establish the establish the ROI.
+ROI will be high if savings are calculated correctly, this figure will engender buy-in from executives and other stakeholders.

-Then once an enterprise contract management system is implemented, the system itself will provide the data necessary for continued monitoring of ROI, which should be as substantial as PwC and Goldman Sachs project.
+Then, once contract management software is implemented, the system itself will provide the data necessary for continued monitoring of ROI, which should be as substantial as PwC and Goldman Sachs projections.